 9. Pick a warm green to raise the temperature

-Soothing olive green brings a warm, enveloping and earthy aesthetic to any space – and works particularly well in rooms with good natural light as the sunlight enhances and warms the softer tone, almost making it glow, says Judy Smith of Crown.
+Olive green brings an enveloping aesthetic to any space – and works particularly well in rooms with good natural light as the sunlight enhances the softer tone, says Judy Smith of Crown.

 10. Choose green as your backdrop for bolder shades

 'Pale green makes a beautiful, almost neutral, backdrop against which to showcase bolder colors,' says Lucy Searle, Editor in Chief of Homes & Gardens.

 'And, as you can see in the picture above, taken from one of our decorating photo shoots, it goes with almost any other color.
 The only visible architectural element of this room, the door frame, is painted in a putty pink, which is the exactly the same tone as the green; this allows for bolder colors to be used for the accessories, which are the focal points of the room.'

 11. Choose an intriguing green for the floor

 ‘Key Shadow’ designed by Suzanne Sharp for The Rug Company is a handknitted rug, that shows that green works on the floor too.
 Here the zigzag design contrasts boldly with the wall color making a grand statement in a large room.